 The PMBOK Guide defines the Close procurement process as the process of completing each project procurement that supports the close project or phase process.

 According to the definition, closing processes don’t happen at the end of a project.
 It takes place when the procurements are closed.

-Closing process ensures that both sides have met their contractual obligations and resolves any remarkable and incompleted issues.
-Also it confirms all work and deliverables produced is satisfactory.
+The closing process ensures that both sides have met their contractual obligations and resolves any remarkable and incompleted issues.
+Also, it confirms all work and deliverables produced is satisfactory.

 Basically, there are four phases in Project Procurement Management.
 Plan procurement is a documentation process that identifies what to purchase and who are the suppliers.
 Conduct procurement is an agreement phase with the suppliers by evaluating their bids.
 Control procurement is the monitoring and controlling phase that involves performance measurement practices.
 Buyer controls the supplier and the supplier controls the buyer according to the agreements.
 The last phase is the close procurements phase which supports the project closure.
 It is a process of completing each procurement.

-In this article we discuss the basics of project procurement management.
+In this article, we discuss the importance of project procurement management in project management.
 Note that this is an important topic for PMP Exam preparation.